ZerBea/hcxtools/README.md

 Raspberry Pi turned off and can be disconnected from power supply

-Do not use wlandump-ng, wlanresponse or pioff together!
+Do not use wlandump-ng or pioff together!

 Berkeley Packet Filter BPF (example)